 SetObjectCreatorHasGrantPermissionparameter to false to implement a policy similar to No-WriteDown.

 - If you want to control data transmission across projects, you can enable project protection for your project.
 After the setting takes effect, users can only access data within their own projects and cannot share it with other projects.

-Users authorized to access data in multiple projects can transmit data across these projects.
-If a project contains highly sensitive data that cannot be shared with other projects, the project owner can set projectProtection to true.Perform the configuration as follows:
+Users who are authorized to access data in multiple projects can transmit data across these projects.
+If a project contains highly sensitive data that cannot be shared with other projects, the project owner can set projectProtection to true.Configuration command:

 set projectProtection=true; -- This command allows the data only to be written into the project but not to be read across projects. -- By default, projectProtection is set to false.
 You need to manually set it to true to enable project protection.